Department of Finance

 Prerequisite: FIN 3013 with a grade of "C-" or better.

 Direction and coordination of the various functions of the financial firm, including money position, lending, and capital management.
 Emphasis on asset and liability management in a changing environment of regulation, competition, and financial intermediation.
 Generally offered: Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.

 FIN 4333.
 Business Finance for Entrepreneurs.
 (3-0) 3 Credit Hours.